To access material, start machines and answer questions login.

 I recommend completing this room if you're unfamiliar with nmap.
 In simple terms, the above command will retrieve a detailed listing of the services attached to the targeted node by performing a number of predefined actions against the target.
 As an example, nmap will request long paths from HTTP servers to deliberately create 404 errors some HTTP servers will provide additional information when a 404 error is triggered.

 The above command does not make use of any evasion techniques and as a result, most NIDS should be able to detect it with no issue, in fact, you should be able to verify this now by navigating to MACHINE_IP:8000/alerts.
 Suricata should have detected that some packets contain the default nmap user agent and triggered an alert.
-Suricata will have also detected the unusual HTTP requests that nmap makes to trigger responses from applications targeted for service versioning.
+Suricata will have also detected the unusual requests that nmap makes to trigger responses from applications targeted for service versioning.
 Wazuh may have also detected the 400 error codes made during the course of the scan.

 We can use this information to test our first evasion strategy.
 By appending the following to change the user_agent http.useragent=<AGENT_HERE>, we can set the user agent used by nmap to a new value and partially evade detection.
-Try running the command now, a big list of user agents is available here.
+Try running the command now, a big list of user agents is available here (opens in new tab).
 The final command should look something like this:

 nmap -sV --script-args http.useragent="<USER AGENT HERE>" MACHINE_IP